FontysAtWork/ESA-PROJ/README.md

    sudo make install
    sudo ldconfig # refresh shared library cache.
    ```

-4. Install the following package `sudo apt install gksu`
+This can take a while, so sit back and make yourself another cup of coffee.

 ## Building

 `cd ~/git/ESA-PROJ`
 `catkin_make`

+Depending on how the gods are feeling, the build may succeed or fail.
+The most common problems and known fixes that shouldn't work but do work:

+* Missing header: Remove `build` and `devel` folders, and try again.
+* Some linker error or other vague error near the end: Restart the `catkin_make`.

-## Running the simulator
+## Running things

 For every new terminal window, you need to do this:

 `source ./devel/setup.bash`

+Alternatively you can just add `source ~/git/ESA-PROJ/devel/setup.bash` to your .bashrc, but it's not recommended if you have multiple ROS projects going on.

+Simulator:
 `roslaunch youbot_gazebo_robot youbot.launch`

-Alternatively you can just add `source ./devel/setup.bash` to your .bashrc.
+Mapping:
+`tba`

+Teleop:
+`tba`

+Navigation:
+`tba`

+Vision:
+`tba`

+Arm:
+`tba`

 ## Project members